Once properly stated, a problem can be formulated as an objective function

 D-Wave provides several resource containing many reference examples:

-For beginners, Ocean documentation
+For beginners, Ocean software documentation

 provides a series of code examples, for different levels of experience, that